mattldawson/MusicBox/README.md

 ## Install [git](https://git-scm.com)

 ## Get the MusicBox source code
-You need to copy the code base from the github repostory.
-The manage_externals tool is an NCAR-specific tool used to collect other repositories on which this code base depends.
 ```
  git clone https://github.com/NCAR/MusicBox
  cd MusicBox
- ./manage_externals/checkout_externals
 ```

 ## Run MusicBox using Docker